Quick Wins Research Grants

 Maximizing Institutional Impact

-The Office of Academic Innovation invites University of Michigan (U-M) faculty and students to apply for a “Quick Win” research grant to support small-scale projects on special topics in the areas of higher education and academic innovation.
+The Center for Academic Innovation invites University of Michigan (U-M) faculty and students to apply for a “Quick Win” research grant to support small-scale projects on special topics in the areas of higher education and academic innovation.
 Proposals should consider how the focus of the work aligns with Academic Innovation (AI) initiatives and key priorities, and discuss how outcomes will complement ongoing work at AI.

 Excellent proposals will: describe how the proposed research project fits the call topic, include clear research questions, outline the data sources and methodologies to be used, and highlight how this work can impact teaching and learning.
 With the goal of growing the academic innovation community, applications from those who have not yet collaborated with AI will be prioritized for support.

 Proposals will be reviewed three times a year, on January 15, June 21, and October 1.
 Typically funding is capped at $5000.
 Requests for larger amounts of support should consider applying to our Academic Innovation Fund.

 We have organized the call into three tracks, and we encourage you to consider which one might be best suited to the idea or topic you want to pursue through the grant: